ejwillemse/BAN313/chapter2.md

 *** =instructions
 1. Calculate the number of yachts that we have manufactured and assign your answer to `nYachts`.
-2. Calculate the mean manufacture time of a yacht and assign your answer to `production_mean`.
+2. Calculate the mean manufacturing time of a yacht and assign your answer to `production_mean`.
-3. Draw a histogram of the manufacture time of yachts to analyse the distribution.
+3. Draw a histogram of the manufacturing time of yachts to analyse the distribution.
-4. For each of the five possible descriptive variables, draw a scatter plot of the variable against the manufacture time.
+4. For each of the five possible descriptive variables, draw a scatter plot of the variable against manufacturing time.
 5. Decide on which variable you think will be the _best predictor_ of manufacturing time and assign your answer to `bestPredictor`.
 Simply assign the variable name, as a string, to `bestPredictor`.
 For example, if you think it is `nComplications`, then `bestPredictor <- 'nComplications'`---remember the quotation marks.
 6. Decide on which variable you think will be the _second best_ predictor of manufacturing time and assign your answer to `secondBestPredictor`.
 Simply assign the variable name, as a string, to `secondBestPredictor`.
 7. Decide on which variable you think will be the _worst_ predictor of manufacturing time and assign your answer to `worstPredictor`.
 Simply assign the variable name, as a string, to `worstPredictor`.